jpsca/writeadoc/docs/content/quickstart/config.md

 </div>

 The `icon` is optional.
-If included, it should be a path, relative to the assets folder, of an image or a svg file.
+If included, it should be a path, relative to the assets folder, of an image or SVG file.

 The `pages` list of the section can contain page paths or other sections.

-Clicking on the section title will fold/unfold their pages tree.
+Clicking on the section title will fold or unfold its pages tree.

 ### Section/pages

 A section can also be a page.
-To do this, add a `path` attribute with the path of the markdown file, relative to the `content` folder.
+To do this, add a `path` attribute with the path of the Markdown file, relative to the `content` folder.

 You can still define a `title`, but it is optional, because it will be extracted from the page metadata.
-If there is an `icon` in the page metadata -- a path, relative to the assets folder, of an image or a svg file -- it will also be shown.
+If there is an `icon` in the page metadata—a path, relative to the assets folder, of an image or SVG file—it will also be shown.

 <div markdown="1">